 Program Area Reports Results Recommendations Pending Corrective Action properly routed through the Bank of New York to the Russian Space Agency (RSA), appropriately converted into Russian rubles, and promptly paid to Russian subcontractors to support accomplishment of contract milestones.
-The team concluded that U.S. dollars paid by NASA from June 27, 1997, through June 30, 1999, were received by RSA, properly converted to Russian rubles, and appropriately paid to first-tier subcontractors. subcontractors.
-A representative of the OIG Audit staff also participated on a separate NASA team, formed at the request of the Associate Administrator for Space Flight, to determine whether NASA funds that the RSA paid to Biopreparat, a major Russian pharmaceutical firm, were properly used for space biotechnology scientific research.
+The team Lune 27, 1007, through Lune 20, 1000, were Julie 27, 1997, ullough Julie 30, 1999, were received by RSA, properly converted to Russian rubles and appropriately paid to first-tier subcontractors A representative of the OIG Audit staff also participated on a separate NASA team, formed at the request of the Associate Administrator for Space Flight, to determine whether NASA funds that the RSA paid to Biopreparat, a major Russian pharmaceutical firm, were properly used for space biotechnology scientific research.
 The team reviewed the funding process for biotechnology research under the NASA contract with RSA.
 The NASA team saw no indication that the funds were used for other than the intended purpose.
 The Inspections staff, however, has examined NASA's controls for the oversight of the funds.
-See G-00- 007.
-Audits Management and As of May 1999, NASA had about 3,200 non- We recommended that NASA management establish Administration of reimbursable and 300 reimbursable international controls to ensure the (1) completeness and accuracy International Agreements at agreements.
-An OIG audit identified that of documentation and information in the NASA (IG-00-004) documentation on NASA's international international agreements library and database, (2) agreements were incomplete and inaccurate.
-For promptly review and disposition the funds in the example, over 20 percent of the agreements listed foreign deposit account, and (3) identify other
+See G-00- A 1' N 1 00/.
+Audits Management and As of May 1999, NASA had about 3,200 non- We recommended that NASA management establish Auministration of reindursable and 300 reindursable international of documentation and information in the NASA (IC 00 004) agreements.
+An OIO audit identified that of documentation and information in the international agreements library and database (2) INASA (IU-00-004) agreements were incomplete and inaccurate.
+For promptly review and disposition the funds in the agreements were incomplete and inacculate.
+For foreign deposit account and (3) identify other example, over 20 percent of the agreements listed 101eigh deposit account, and (5) identity other